Dr. Shirley's History Pages

 - AD 500

-Czechs move into Bohemia and settle there;
+Czechs moved into Bohemia and settled there

-"Dionysius the Areopagite", from Syria (not the man mentioned in the Bible) neo-platonic philosopher;
+"Dionysius the Areopagite", from Syria (not the man mentioned in the Bible) neo-platonic philosopher

-Incense introduced in Christian church services;
+Incense introduced in Christian church services

 First plans of Vatican